GoogleCloudPlatform/ai-platform-samples/notebooks/README.md

 - [Notebook Deployment Manager](deployment-manager): Automating AI Platform Notebook Instance Creation With GCP Deployment Manager.

-# How to get help
+# How to get help?

 If you have further questions, or encounter issues using AI Platform Notebooks, open an issue or reach out at our team's forum: https://groups.google.com/forum/#!forum/google-dl-platform